Body Dysmorphia Worksheet

 Step 3: Fill in personal information

-Complete the worksheet by filling in your personal information, including name, age, date, and therapist's name, to personalize the worksheet to your needs.
+Instruct the patient to fill in their personal information, including name, age, date, and therapist's name, at the top of the page.

 Step 4: Set goals for the session

-Identify three specific goals you want to achieve during your therapy session, such as identifying triggers for negative body image or developing coping strategies.
+Work with the patients to identify three specific goals they want to achieve during the session, such as identifying triggers for negative body image or developing coping strategies.
+This provides a helpful basis for approaching the worksheet task and ensures targeted intervention.

 Step 5: Answer the questions